Channel Account Managers: You Don’t Need Them Anymore | Ep. 5

 That much career tenure, especially in channel sales and partner marketing, has earned him the right to be considered a thought leader and an opinionated one at that.
-The idea of eliminating the channel account manager (CAM) role sounds controversial at first, but Sal’s talk track is firmly rooted in data and modern business realities.
+The idea of eliminating Channel Account Managers sounds controversial at first, but Sal’s talk track is firmly rooted in data and modern business realities.

 From Sal’s perspective, four factors are driving the change:

 The shift to SaaS solutions frequently means that today’s buyers are no longer exclusively in the C-suite.
 We have line of business managers and executives who can make decisions and put new solutions under operating expenses in their budgets.
 In fact, the average small to medium-sized business have somewhere around three hundred subscription applications running in the company.

 “Customers don’t want to buy your software,” says Sal.
 “They don’t want to buy your hardware.
 They’re not interested in your products; they want to buy an outcome.
 They want something that does something, but they don’t care how it gets there.”